abevol/KingdomMod/Readme.md

 * The yellow part indicates the duration of the fully fed state, and actions in this state will not consume stamina.
 * The duration of the fully fed state of different mounts is different, and this mod reflects it through the length of the yellow part.
 * Even if you don't act, the duration of the fully fed state will gradually decrease over time.
+* The red part indicates the duration of the fatigue state, in which you cannot run.
+* The duration of the fatigue state of different mounts is different.

 ### Hotkeys